Flow-priority optimization of additively manufactured variable-TPMS lattice heat exchanger based on macroscopic analysis: Introduction

 However, in some heat exchangers, one or both fluids follow U- or L-shaped flow paths \cite{li2020,mahmoud2023,oh2023,wang2024,oh2025,yan2025ijts,zou2025}.
 In such complex flow paths, we must consider not only the generation of local turbulence by the TPMS lattice geometry but also its influence on the macroscopic flow behavior.
 It is likely that, from the perspective of forming a macroscopic flow pattern optimized for heat-exchange efficiency, a uniform lattice is not necessarily the optimal configuration.

-Li et al. concluded that optimizing the lattice wall thickness and porosity is essential for further improving the performance of TPMS-lattice heat exchangers \cite{li2020}.
+Li et al. concluded that optimizing the lattice wall thickness and porosity is essential for further improving the performance of TPMS lattice heat exchangers \cite{li2020}.
 Similarly, Wang et al. investigated a heat exchanger incorporating U-shaped flow paths and found that a uniformly distributed lattice resulted in different channel structures depending on the relative positions of the inlet and outlet, leading to asymmetric flow resistance; based on this observation, they emphasized the necessity of flow-path optimization \cite{wang2024}.
 Oh et al. introduced a mathematical filtering strategy that locally alters the TPMS lattice geometries to designate the inlet and outlet regions, embed flow-directional barriers, and reduce the solid fractions near the openings to lower the flow resistance.
 Using this approach, they achieved a heat exchange performance that was nearly double that of conventional heat exchangers \cite{oh2023}.
 However, in their work, the placement of these filters was determined heuristically, indicating that further enhancements require a fundamental numerical optimization method for the TPMS lattice geometry.

 A major benefit of lattice structures is their ability to emulate the functionally graded material behavior by altering the lattice geometry according to the spatial location \cite{zhang2015, clausen2016}.
 Therefore, controlling the flow by introducing nonuniform geometries or density distributions is not difficult.
-Oh et al. implemented an optimization strategy in which the cell size of a gyroid structure was graded \cite{oh2025}.
+Oh et al. introduced a design strategy for a gyroid-based heat exchanger in which the cell size was increased in low-velocity regions and decreased in high-velocity regions to achieve a more uniform flow distribution, thereby demonstrating an improvement in heat exchange efficiency through a graded lattice configuration \cite{oh2025}.
+However, this design was developed empirically, and the rigorous optimization of TPMS graded-lattice heat exchangers based on numerical computation remains an open problem.
+Furthermore, in TPMS lattices, the wall position can be easily modified by adjusting the parameters of the implicit surface representation, which allows the local flow priority between the hot and cold fluids to be readily controlled.
+However, to the best of the authors' knowledge, no studies have optimized the relative priority of the two flows in heat exchangers using TPMS lattices.